 So which should your business use: SEO or a PPC option like Facebook or Google Ads?
 Tell us about your business, and we’ll help you decide.

 What is PPC advertising?

-Search ads are the wonderful advertisements that show up on top of the normal search results or beside them – you bid on the chance to show ads.
-If you advertise on the right keywords, your ads are right where people are looking for what you have to offer – and that’s great for business.
+Search ads are the great advertisements that show up on top of the regular search results or beside them – you bid on the chance to show ads.
+If you advertise on the right keywords, your ads are suitable for people looking for what you have to offer – and that’s great for business.

-You have a lot of control over when and where your ads are placed, and you can adjust ads quickly and easily.
+You have a lot of control over when and where your ads appear.
+You can adjust ads quickly and easily.
 Compared to SEO, ads are easy to fine-tune on the fly to get the most bang for your buck.
 SEO is much slower.

 What is SEO?

-You want your content to be really good, accessible, and to make sure all the right tags are in place.
-It can take time for this to happen and there is no sense in trying to “game” the system in 2021.
+You want your content to be excellent, accessible and ensure all the correct tags are in place.
+It can take time for this to happen, and there is no sense in trying to “game” the system in 2021.

 |Cost to Appear||Yes||No|

 |Time to Change||Fast||Slow|